Rocket Watts: College career

-2019–2020 season
+2019–20 season

-Watts started his first career game on November 5, 2019, in place of the injured Joshua Langford against the Kentucky Wildcats.
+Watts started his first career game on November 5, 2019, in place of the injured Joshua Langford against Kentucky.
 He was held scoreless, going 0-of-4 from the field while picking up 2 assists in 22 minutes played in the 62–69 loss.
-Five days later, against Binghamton, Watts collected his first career points, finishing with 5 in 23 minutes as the Spartans defeated Binghamton 100–46.
-On November 18, 2019, Watts recorded a then career-high 11 points to go with another career-high 7 total rebounds as the Spartans routed Charleston Southern 94–46.
+Five days later, Watts collected his first career points, finishing with 5 in 23 minutes as the Spartans defeated Binghamton 100–46.
+On November 18, 2019, Watts recorded a then-career-high 11 points to go with another career-high 7 total rebounds as the Spartans routed Charleston Southern 94–46.
 Watts suffered a leg injury in December 2019 and was forced to miss some time.
 At the time, he was averaging 6.5 points per game.
 On February 11, 2020, Watts scored a season-high 21 points in a 70–69 win against Illinois.
-He tied that mark of 21 points the next game, leading the team in scoring on February 25, 2020 as the Spartans won against the (then) higher ranked Iowa Hawkeyes, 78–70.
-Watts played a crucial role in the Spartan's game against Penn State on March 3, as they came back from a 15 point deficit at half to win by 8.
+He tied that mark of 21 points the next game, leading the team in scoring on February 25, 2020 as the Spartans won against (then) higher-ranked Iowa, 78–70.
+Watts played a crucial role in the Spartans' game against Penn State on March 3, as they came back from a 15-point deficit at half to win by 8.
 He put up 18 points, second on the team that night.
-On March 8, Watts finished second on the team with 19 points in a 80–69 win over the Ohio State Buckeyes.
+On March 8, Watts finished second on the team with 19 points in an 80–69 win over Ohio State.
 At the close of the regular season, Watts was named to the Big Ten All-Freshman Team.